tsahyt/dhclingo/doc/tex/hclingo-declarative.md

     #heuristic vsids.
 [0@0, true]
     ```

+The primitives introduced so far support the encoding of *stateless* heuristics,
+that is heuristics which depend only on the current assignment.
+Sometimes it is
+necessary to keep track of past decisions in the heuristic to inform the current
+decision.
+To facilitate this, we introduce a `persist` primitive.
+It takes the
+shape of a special directive `#persist a : b.` which states that `a` follows
+*persistently* from `b`.
+Once `a` has been derived persistently it will be added
+as a fact to the knowledge base of the heuristic, i.e. it will be true in all
+future invocations of the heuristic.
+We show a real world example of this
+mechanism in our case study on the Partner Units Problem below.

 Finally, we provide two modes of operation.
 The default mode is for the
 heuristic to operate as an *online* heuristic.
 This means that the heuristic is
 recalculated on every decision made by the solver.
 In contrast an *offline*